Regular price €19.99

 • Product Form: Paperback

-Peter Dennis was born in 1950.
-Inspired by contemporary magazines such as Look and Learn he studied illustration at Liverpool Art College.
-Peter has since contributed to hundreds of books, predominantly on historical subjects, including many Osprey titles.
-A keen wargamer and modelmaker, he is based in Nottinghamshire, UK.
+Peter Dennis studied illustration at Liverpool Art College.
+He has since contributed to hundreds of books, predominantly on historical subjects, including many Osprey titles.
 Peter completed the battlescene illustrations for this book.